Australian Idol season 8

 The eighth season of Australian Idol premiered on 30 January 2023.
 It is the show's first season since 2009.
-It airs on Seven Network, after the network had bought the rights to the series from Network 10.
+It aired on Seven Network, after the network bought the rights to the series from Network 10.
+The grand final was won by Royston Sagigi-Baira, also known as Royston Noell, whose winner's single, "Invincible", was released after the grand final on 26 March 2023.

 Production

 On 21 October 2020, Seven Network announced at their annual upfronts that they will be reviving the series, originally slated for 2022.
 It was later delayed until 2023.

 Ricki-Lee Coulter and Scott Tweedie are the hosts, with the judging panel consisting of former American Idol judge Harry Connick Jr., former Australian Idol judge Kyle Sandilands, Amy Shark and Meghan Trainor.
-Original judge Marcia Hines will appear as a guest judge.
+Original judge Marcia Hines appeared as a guest judge.

 The series is produced by Eureka Productions.

 Auditions

 Auditions were held in various cities around Australia.
 If an auditionee received a "yes" vote from at least three of the four judges, they received a "golden ticket", which put them into the top 50.
 In a few cases, a single judge visited a remote location, and auditionees were accepted or rejected for the top 50 by that judge alone.